Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: A FEAST algorithm for polynomial eigenproblems

 Next, let $P^{(l)}(z)$ denote the $l^{\text{th}}$ derivative ($d^l P/ dz^l$) of $P$ with respect to the complex variable $z$.
 Ordered sequences $x_0, x_1, \ldots, x_{k-1}$ and $\xt_0, \xt_1, \ldots, \xt_{k-1}$ in $\C^n$ are respectively called~\cite{GutteTisse17} right and left Jordan chains for the matrix polynomial $P$ at $\lambda$ if

 When $k=1$, the chains reduce to singletons and~\eqref{eq:18} coincides with the equation for an eigenvector~\eqref{eq:1}.
 For more general $k$, the vectors of these chains are referred to as (right and left) nonlinear generalized eigenvectors.
 The right and left {\em algebraic eigenspaces of a set of nonlinear eigenvalues} $\vL$ are, respectively, the span of all the right and left nonlinear generalized eigenvectors associated to every~$\lambda$ in $\vL$.
-These definitions generalize the standard notion of algebraic eigenspace for the linear eigenproblem: indeed, in basic linear algebra, one calls the sequence $x_0, x_1, \ldots, x_{k-1} \in \C^n$ a Jordan chain of $A - \lambda B \in \C^{n \times n}$ if
+These definitions generalize the standard notion of algebraic eigenspace for the linear eigenproblem: indeed, in basic linear algebra, one respectively calls the sequences $x_0, x_1, \ldots, x_{k-1} \in \C^n$ and $\xt_0, \xt_1, \ldots, \xt_{k-1} \in \C^n$ a right and left Jordan chain of $A - \lambda B \in \C^{n \times n}$ if, for all $i=1, 2,\ldots, k-1,$

-It is easy to see that~\eqref{eq:17} is equivalent to the first equality of~\eqref{eq:18} when $P(\lambda)$ is set to the linear matrix polynomial $A - \lambda B$.
-With these notions, we can state the nonlinear analogue of the eigenvalue cluster approximation problem considered in \S\ref{sec:stdfeast}.
+It is easy to see that~\eqref{eq:17} and~\eqref{eq:17adj} are respectively equivalent to the first and second equalities of~\eqref{eq:18}, when $P(\lambda)$ is set to the linear matrix polynomial $A - \lambda B$.
+With these notions, we can state the nonlinear analogue of the eigenvalue cluster approximation problem considered in Section~\ref{sec:stdfeast}.

 \begin{problem} Compute a cluster $\vL$ of nonlinear eigenvalues of $P(z)$ enclosed within $\Gamma$ and its accompanying right and left algebraic eigenspaces $E$ and $\Et$, respectively. \end{problem}